 But evolve they did.

-Opsins are a type of “receiver of light” (receptor) protein that showed up 700+ million years ago.
+Opsins like c-opsins and r-opsins are a type of “receiver of light” (photoreceptor) protein that showed up 700+ million years ago.
 There are many types of opsins spread throughout the animal kingdom.
 They can inform a cell about light, dark, circadian cycles, lunar cycles, and even depth.

 One problem with these opsins was that they did not work well into the depths of the ocean where light became almost nonexistent.
 The solution was the evolution of stackable membranes which basically allowed light to pass through and increased the cells light sensing capacity by seven orders of magnitude.